ciurlaro/Android-Application/README.md

 The purpose is to facilitate development, deployment, usage and maintenance.

-In order to do so, the architecture of the system need to **elevate the use cases and the features**, so that both the understanding of the system and, therefore, the aids in development and maintenance result simplified.
+In order to do so, the architecture of the system need to **elevate the features**, so that both the understanding of the system and, therefore, the aids in development and maintenance result simplified.

 The architecture should clearly ”scream” it’s purpose, beyond the details of its specific implementation.